HETDEX/pyhetdex/doc/source/dither_file.rst

     20160410T000030_067_sci masterflat_067 1.230000 0.000000 1.600 1.0000 1.2200

-Seeing and normalisation values are taken from the image quality (:mod:`pyhetdex.het.image_quality`) and illumination servers (:mod:`pyhetdex.het.illumination`), based on the guide probe information in the shot directory.
+Seeing and normalisation values are inferred from the guide probe and the tracker position information.

 .. warning::
     Currently the servers just return fixed values, they still need to be